dynatrace-oss/CustomerSuccess/README.md

 **Installation**: Download and import the JSON definition of the Dashboard in their own tenant and follow the instructions provided in its bottom-right corner tile.

 **Usage**:
-- Filter the dashboard by Management Zone by defining the 'Scope' variable
+- Scope the audit by Management Zone or Tag by defining the corresponding variable (below the dashboard's title)
+- Filter which obsolescence statuses you need to display to stay focus
 - Prioritize your maintenance by vulnerability and obsolescence risk, criticity and radius of the affected software components
 - Share the filtered view's URL to the responsible team so that they keep their software safe and supported
+- Navigate to the associated entity by clicking any entry in the full-detail tables and then on "Open record with"
-- Extend your OneAgent coverage to reduce obsolescence risks and much more
+- Extend your OneAgent coverage to reduce obsolescence risks.
+The [Discovery mode](https://www.dynatrace.com/platform/infrastructure-observability/foundation-and-discovery/) + [Code Module injection](https://docs.dynatrace.com/docs/observe/infrastructure-monitoring/hosts/monitoring-modes#code-module-injection) are sufficient for that capability.
+- [Activate AppSec](https://docs.dynatrace.com/docs/secure/application-security/application-protection) to reduce security risks from vulnerabilities.
+The [Discovery mode](https://www.dynatrace.com/platform/infrastructure-observability/foundation-and-discovery/) + [Code Module injection](https://docs.dynatrace.com/docs/observe/infrastructure-monitoring/hosts/monitoring-modes#code-module-injection) are sufficient for that capability.

 **Request For Enhancement**: https://dt-url.net/som-rfe